English: average % of target households’ [specify the animal] which died during the past [specify number] months

 What is its purpose?

-Animal mortality rate is an important indicator of the quality of care provided to raised animals and the severity of external factors, such as diseases outbreaks or droughts.
+Animal mortality rate is an important indicator of the quality of care provided to raised animals and the severity of external factors, such as disease outbreaks or droughts.

 How to Collect and Analyse the Required Data